ystyle/coursera-machine-learning-1/quiz/week1-quiz1.md

 ### Answer

+* **Classification**
 * Regression
-* **Classification**

 ---

 ## Question 3

-Suppose you are working on stock market prediction.
-You would like to predict whether the US Dollar will go up against the Euro tomorrow (i.e., whether a dollar will be worth more euros tomorrow than it is worth today).
+Suppose you are working on stock market prediction, Typically tens of millions of shares of Microsoft stock are traded(i.e., bought/sold) each day.
+You would like to predict the number of Microsoft shares that will be traded tomorrow.
 Would you treat this as a classification or a regression problem?

 ### Answer